imagej/imagej.github.io/_pages/scripting/toolbox.md

 ---
-mediawiki: Scripting_toolbox
 title: Scripting toolbox
 section: Extend:Scripting
+project: /software/fiji
 ---

 This page is meant to provide small code snippets as a starting point for writing scripts.

-{% include info-box message="**See also:**
+{% include notice content="**See also:**

--   Language-specific scripting pages in the right-hand menu.
+-   [Scripting overview](/scripting) for a list of available scripting languages.
 -   [Scripting comparisons](/scripting/comparisons) to compare and contrast the languages.
 -   [Broadly Applicable Routines](/plugins/bar), a curated collection of snippets.
--   Albert Cardona's comprehensive [Fiji Jython tutorial](http://www.ini.uzh.ch/~acardona/fiji-tutorial/) (please note that it is better idea to contribute tutorials to the ImageJ/Fiji wiki directly)." %}
+-   Albert Cardona's comprehensive [Fiji Jython tutorial](http://www.ini.uzh.ch/~acardona/fiji-tutorial/) (please note that it is a better idea to contribute tutorials to the ImageJ Wiki directly)." %}

-{% include notice icon="note" content="to copy the snippets, just double-click somewhere into the code.
-If Javascript is enabled, this will automatically select the complete snippet." %}
+{% include notice icon="tip" content="To copy the snippets, just double-click somewhere into the code.
+If JavaScript is enabled, this will automatically select the complete snippet." %}

 ## Opening an image using ImageJ